-Interview with President of End Hunger in Calvert County, Jacqueline Miller
+Interview with the President of End Hunger in Calvert County, Jacqueline Miller

 In case you didn't know, there's an amazing non-profit in Calvert County called End Hunger in Calvert County.
 We recently had the privilege of being a collection site for End Hunger's October Food Drive.
 Along with being a collection site, we wanted to learn more about the organization that does so much for the community.
 End Hunger solely exists to serve the community and bring relief to those in need.
 Quite often, the people that receive help are your neighbors, friends or local business owners.
 Please take a moment to read our blog post.
 Chances are, you may discover how to help the community in a way you never imagined!

 Jacqueline Miller Age: 30 Job Title: President of End Hunger In Calvert County

 When did your family come to Calvert County?